 - 1 semester writing-intensive Humanities or Social Science course (may include History, English, Comparative Literature, Philosophy, Government or Women’s Studies)

-Please note: Labs are required for all science courses, except Biochemistry or the upper level Biology, where applicable (lab only required for Biochemistry or the upper level Biology if it is a required part of the course at the university at which it is completed).
-All pre-requisite coursework must be completed at an accredited 4 year college/university that offers a bachelor’s degree in the prerequisite subject area.
-A degree from a four year college is required for matriculation.
+Please note: Labs are required for all science courses, except Biochemistry or the upper-level Biology, where applicable (lab only required for Biochemistry or the upper-level Biology if it is a required part of the course at the university at which it is completed).
+All pre-requisite coursework must be completed at an accredited four-year college/university that offers a bachelor’s degree in the prerequisite subject area.
+A degree from a four-year college is required for matriculation.
 Community college coursework is not accepted for the prerequisite coursework.

 All pre-requisites must be taken for a letter grade.
 No Pass/Fail credits will be accepted, unless it is the policy of the college/university to only offer such evaluation.
 In these instances, candidates may be asked to provide proof of this policy from the appropriate office at the home institution.
 Applicants are encouraged to earn a grade of “B” or higher in all pre-requisite courses to be most competitive.